Aconite-green/DrumRobot/README.md

 Remember to adjust these steps based on your project's specific requirements and the hardware components used.

 ## Screenshots and Demo
 Include some screenshots of your project in action, and/or links to demo videos.

-## Screenshots and Demo
-Include some screenshots of your project in action, and/or links to demo videos.